Cellular Optimization

 Peplink Cellular Band Selection

-A unique feature on Peplink routers is the ability to override the default negotiation between the modem and the tower as to which frequency bands your connection is placed over - and select which bands to try.
+A unique feature of Peplink routers is the ability to override the default negotiation between the modem and the tower over which frequency bands your connection is assigned to, allowing you to manually choose which bands to use.

-Sometimes this can optimize your performance, but it can be quite the process to figure out in each location which frequency bands have the best signal strength and more importantly capacity.
+Sometimes picking specific bands (or preventing the use of others) can optimize your performance, but it can be quite labor-intensive to figure out the best current combination.

-But when you have an important meeting or online event, and you've tried your other avenues (antennas or a booster) you may find that this feature is very handy to improve your cellular data performance.
+But when you have an important meeting or online event, and you've tried your other options (antennas or a booster), you may find this feature very handy for improving your cellular data performance.

-One tip if you use band selection, don't forget to turn it off before you leave!
-Arriving at your next destination with your router locked to specific frequencies is likely going to be frustrating and not helpful.
+One tip: if you use band selection, don't forget to turn it off before you leave!
+Arriving at your next destination with your router locked to specific frequencies is likely to be frustrating and not helpful.

 We have an in-depth guide going over this feature, including three different approaches to take when selecting frequency bands: